Fort Mose: Modern identification and archaeological investigation of the site

 In the first year of excavating the archaeologists uncovered remains of fort structures, including its moat, clay-daubed earthen walls and the wooden structures inside the walls.
 They found a wide assortment of artifacts: military paraphernalia such as gunflints, lead shot, metal buckles and hardware; household items such as pipestems, thimbles, nails, ceramics, and bottle glass; and food remnants such as burnt seeds and bone.

 A panorama of the hammocks and salt marsh at the site of Fort Mose.

 From 2019 to 2024, new archaeological investigations have been carried out at the site in a project jointly sponsored by Flagler College, the University of Florida, the University of Texas at Austin, and LAMP (Lighthouse Archaeological Maritime Program), the research arm of the St. Augustine Lighthouse & Maritime Museum.
 Led by Lori Lee, James Davidson, Elizabeth Ibarrola, and Chuck Meide, these excavations are unique in that they have been conducted both on land and underwater in the surrounding creeks, resulting in a wide variety of domestic and military artifacts and food remains from the 1752-1763 Black militia along with other periods of occupation.

+More recent archaeological research at Fort Mose has examined personal adornment objects, such as jewelry, recovered from the site.
+These items offer insight into how residents may have expressed aspects of identity, status, and community within the settlement.

 Archaeological and heritage-studies research has emphasized that Fort Mose’s coastal location places the site at increasing risk from sea-level rise and shoreline erosion.
 Scholars have noted that these environmental threats could endanger in situ deposits and material evidence of the community’s history, and have recommended targeted monitoring and mitigation to preserve both terrestrial and submerged archaeological resources.

+Historical sources also show that the inhabitants of Fort Mose accessed a variety of food sources to sustain themselves.
+According to an NPS brochure, the Spanish government initially supplied corn, biscuits, and beef to the Mose community from St. Augustine stores.
+In addition, the brochure reports that salt-water creeks around the fort provided abundant fish and shellfish, which would have been a regular part of the diet.
+Over time, the residents planted their own crops, thereby reducing reliance on government rations, and developed a subsistence economy rooted in the local ecology.